 Orange Virginia: Day 2

-Drive to James Madison’s Montpelier which is located less than five miles from the Mayhurst Inn.
+Drive to James Madison’s Montpelier which is located less than five miles from the Mayhurst Estate.
 Take a deep dive into American history and learn about the life of James Madison, the fourth U.S. president, who’s also known as the ‘Father of the Constitution’.
 We took a guided walking tour of the grounds.
 The docent painted a picture of Montpelier and James Madison’s life.
 Her stories not only brought Madison and his family to life but also provided ample information about the lives of the enslaved African Americans who once worked and lived on the premises.

 The kids were more interested in playing on the grounds than listening to history.
 There is plenty of outdoor space for young ones to play.

-Once your trip through history has come to end, drive down the street to The Market at Grelen for lunch.
+Once your trip through history has come to an end, drive down the street to The Market at Grelen for lunch.
 The Market at Grelen is a garden shop, outdoor restaurant, winery, and pick-your-own farm.
 The market is located on 600 acres and has five miles of walking trails, and a sandbox where the kiddos can play.